-With SQL Server 2016, Microsoft offers a variety of licensing options aligned with how customers typically purchase specific workloads.
+With SQL Server 2017, Microsoft offers a variety of licensing options aligned with how customers typically purchase specific workloads.
 The Server+CAL licensing model provides the option to license users and/or devices and then have low-cost access to incremental SQL Server deployments.
 For customers who cannot count users or require premium database capabilities, Microsoft licenses SQL Server in a core-based licensing model.
 Core-based licensing gives customers a more precise measure of computing power and a more consistent licensing metric, regardless of whether solutions are deployed on physical on-premises servers, or in virtual or cloud environments.

-SQL Server 2016 Description Licensing Options Editions Description Server+CAL Per Core Requirements Enterprise For mission critical applications and large scale data warehousing • Standard Basic database, reporting and analytics capabilities • • SQL Server CALs required when licensing Server+CAL
+SQL Server 2017 Licensing options Editions Description Server+CAL Per Core Requirements Enterprise For applications requiring mission critical in- memory performance, security and high availability • Standard Delivers fully featured database capabilities for mid-tier applications and data marts • • SQL Server CALs required when licensing Server+CAL

-This table compares the licensing options for each of the main SQL Server 2016 editions.
+This table compares the licensing options for each of the main SQL Server 2017 editions.

-Core-Based Licensing
+Core-based licensing

-Under the Per Core licensing model, each server running SQL Server 2016 software or any of its components (such as Reporting Services or Integration Services) must be assigned an appropriate number of SQL Server 2016 core licenses.
-The number of core licenses needed depends on whether customers are licensing the physical server or individual virtual operating system environments (OSEs).
+Under the Per Core licensing model, each server running SQL Server 2017 software or any of its components (such as Reporting Services or Integration Services) must be assigned an appropriate number of SQL Server 2017 core licenses.
+The number of core licenses needed, depends on whether customers are licensing the physical server or individual virtual operating system environments (OSEs).